 At Kodish-Perez Dental Group, we provide dental hygiene appointments and examinations to patients throughout Fort Lauderdale.
-We believe that preventative care is essential for staying in good oral health.
+We believe that preventative care is essential for maintaining good oral health.
 Our goal is to keep our patients as healthy as possible.
-The best way to do so is through ongoing dental care and teaching our patients how to practice good oral hygiene at home.
-If you live in the Fort Lauderdale area, call today to schedule your exam and to learn how you can stay healthy year-round.
+The best way is through ongoing dental care and teaching our patients how to practice good oral hygiene at home.
+If you live in the Fort Lauderdale area, please call today to schedule your exam and learn how you can stay healthy year-round.

 "I had an appointment at Kodish-Perez Dental Group for a possible TMJ issue with my jaw.
 They were very thorough and I was happy with the options that they provided me with.
 Friendly and convenient office."- H.C / Office Visit / Jan 24, 2020

 "In 1998 I started my dental trust with Dr. Kodish.
 His confidence, his kindness, and his results speak more than any words I can write here.
 Dr. Perez gave me excellent service on my recent visit.
 I am confident he will continue the excellent dental practice that I have had for years."- J.C. / Google / Aug 25, 2020

 "Dr. Perez and his staff are amaizing."- W.S. / Google / Jul 24, 2020

 "Professional staff and clean environment.
 Would highly recommend!"- K.J / Office Visit / Jan 08, 2020